 Lagerpetids [a group of dinosauromorphs], pterosaurs, and small- to medium-sized dinosaurs … all lengthened the metatarsus relative to the femur and tibia, in association with increasingly cursorial adaptations.
 However, it is currently unclear how many times these hindlimb modifications evolved independently, given the complex distribution of character states among these taxa.
 (Nesbitt et al. 2017)

 In the end, the only thing left to mark their origin is the appearance of a hole in the hip socket, articulating the thigh bone.
-At that point, we see, almost simultaneously, the rise of three major groups with this character: sauropodomorphs, theropods and ornithischians.
-The hips of these three types of dinosaur had one thing in common but differed in another aspect: whether the pubis bone projected forwards at an angle, or backwards at an angle.
-The ancestral condition was to project down and forwards, as with the dinosauromorphs and now the sauropods and theropods, the two latter termed saurischians.
+At that point, we see the almost simultaneous rise of three major groups with a hole in the socket: sauropodomorphs, theropods and ornithischians.
+While having this in common, the hips of these three types of dinosaur differed in another aspect: whether the pubis bone projected forwards or backwards.
+The ancestral condition was to project down and forwards, as with the dinosauromorphs.
+This is what characterised the sauropods and theropods, termed saurischians.
 Sauropods were herbivore quadrupeds; theropods, with their sharp teeth and claws, carnivore bipeds.
-Ornithischians were herbivore bipeds but had a pubis projecting backwards, parallel with the ischium.
+Ornithischians, on the other hand, were herbivore bipeds but had a pubis projecting backwards, parallel with the ischium.
 Although analysed as the oldest group, they did not greatly diversify until the start of the Jurassic, by which time they already had a global distribution.

 Dinosaur phylogeny in the Triassic is currently up in the air.
 A recent analysis, more comprehensive than all previous ones, suggested that there was also a fourth group of dinosaur called herrerasaurids, and sauropods were more closely related to these than to theropods (Baron et al. 2017).
 Such was the shock of this finding that another team was assembled to re-analyse the data.
 They identified some miscodings and re-affirmed the traditional scheme, but acknowledged that early dinosaur relationships were much less certain than previously supposed; indeed there was even a possibility that sauropods were most closely related to ornithischians (Langer et al. 2017).